awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 On initialization, the caller:

-- MUST provide an AWS KMS key identifier
 - MUST provide a [KeyStore](../branch-key-store.md)
 - MUST provide a [cache limit TTL](#cache-limit-ttl)
 - MUST provide either a Branch Key Identifier or a [Branch Key Supplier](#branch-key-supplier)
 - MAY provide a max cache size
 - MAY provide a list of Grant Tokens

-The AWS KMS key identifier MUST be [a valid identifier](aws-kms-key-arn.md#a-valid-aws-kms-identifier).

-On initialization the Hiearchical MUST append a user agent string to the AWS KMS SDK Client with the value `aws-kms-hierarchical-keyring`.

 On initialization the Hierarchical Keyring MUST initialize a [cryptographic-materials-cache](../local-cryptographic-materials-cache.md) with the configured cache limit TTL and the max cache size.
 If no max cache size is provided, the crypotgraphic materials cache MUST be configured to a